 After initial approval from the agency, a registered pesticide needs to undergo a review and reassessment every 15 years.
 This review is done to ensure that pesticides registered to the EPA can still be safely used based on recent available scientific evidence.

 Paraquat got its approval in 1964.
 It’s currently categorized as a restricted-use pesticide (RUP).
-This means that only licensed pesticide applicators who underwent EPA training can apply, mix, or load the pesticide.
+This means that only licensed pesticide applicators who underwent EPA training can apply, mix, or load the chemical.
 This also means that it’s not available to the general public for application in their backyard gardens or front lawns.

 But even though it’s not accessible to the general public, several deaths have been reported due to its accidental ingestion.
 This happens often after the chemical is transferred to unlabeled bottles.